-"Oh that my words were written!
-Oh that they were printed in a book! they were graven with an iron pen and lead in the rock forever.
-For I know that my Redeemer liveth, and that he shall stand at the latter days upon the earth: and though after my skin worms destroy this body, yet in my flesh shall I see God."-Job 19.
+"Oh, that my words were now written!
+Oh, that they were printed in a book!
+That they were graven with an iron pen and lead in the rock forever.
+For I know that my redeemer liveth, and that he shall stand at the latter day upon the earth: and though after my skin worms destroy this body, yet in my flesh shall I see God."-Job 19.

-Further on he declares, "Thou shalt call and I will answer thee: thou wilt have a desire to the work of his hands."-Job 14.
+Further on, he declares, "Thou shalt call and I will answer thee: thou wilt have a desire to the work of his hands."-Job 14.